Oluwadare-Lolade/LITA-CAPSTONE-PROJECT/README.md

 ---
 - EXCEL

-This chart shows the Total Sales for each product where it was seen that the product 'Shoes has the highest sales while 'Socks has the least sales.
+This chart shows the Total Sales for each product where it was seen that the product 'Shoes' made the highest sales for the company while 'Socks' contributed least to the sales.

 ![Sales by Product](https://github.com/user-attachments/assets/ed78ffc5-1078-42b7-a3cf-8ce6c42bed48)